jondpenton/pivotal-story-branch/README.md

 ### Additional Info

-The statuses shown by the tool ("Parsed story", "Fetched projects", etc..) are sent to stderr, while only the branch name is sent to stdout.
+The statuses shown by the tool are sent to stderr, while only the branch name is sent to stdout.
 This means you can use this tool in combination with other commands like:

 ```bash
 # Copy to clipboard